About Stones River Battlefield

 Today, Stones River Battlefield is part of the US National Parks network, with exhibitions and a series of tours exploring the area’s history.
 Stones River National Cemetery, which is nearby, is a military graveyard where 6,100 Union soldiers are buried.

 On average, a tour of Stones River Battlefield and its museum lasts around two hours.
-Having said this, you might want more time to visit nearby attractions, such as Fortress Rosecrans.
+Other attractions nearby include Fortress Rosecrans.